smp4/k3s-homelab-gitops/docs/index.md

 This is the public version of the GitOps infrastructure repository for my home cluster.
 It is intended to be used as a template for a new cluster, and then to be forked and modified to suit your needs.

 :warning: **Use at your own risk!
-I am not a Kubernetes professional.
 This template attempts, but does not guarantee, to follow configuration and security best practices.
-I am not responsible for any damages or data loss.** :warning:
+It was not created by a kubernetes professional.
+I am not responsible for any damages or data loss incurred by your usage of this template.** :warning:

 Head over to [Getting Started](getting-started/index.md).